lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

       smime(16) alg(3) 17 }
 ~~~

-Note that the `id-alg-hss-lms-hashsig` algorithm identifier is also referred to
+Note that the id-alg-hss-lms-hashsig algorithm identifier is also referred to
-as `id-alg-mts-hashsig`.
+as id-alg-mts-hashsig.
 This synonym is based on the terminology used in an
 early draft of the document that became [RFC8554].

 The public key and signature values identify the hash function and the height used in the